Configure RoboGEO

 LocateWorldMapUrl

 If specified, this URL will be launched when the Edit-->Locate-->World Map menu option is chosen.
 If the URL contains the bracketed terms [lat] or [lon], the program will automatically insert the current image's true values for them.
 For example, your URL may look like http://www.yourmap.com/script.php?lat=[lat]&lon=[lon].
-Leave this setting blank (the default) if you want to use multimap.com.
+Leave this setting blank (the default) to use the default world map provider.

 LatLonFinderUrlQueryString